Contact Center Ai Explained: What It Is, How It Works & How to Use It

 Backend insights

-While AI agents ace helping your support team, they don’t limit themselves to your human agents.
+While Ai agents ace helping your support team, they don’t limit themselves to your human agents.
 They also help people higher in the hierarchy.
 They gather insights and draw actionable insights that help supervisors and decision-makers improve operational efficiency.

 This includes, but is not limited to, identifying common pain points, identifying knowledge gaps in agents & recommending training, and more.